General Information About Chronic Myeloproliferative Neoplasms

 Key Points for This Section

-- Myeloproliferative disorders are a group of diseases in which the bone marrow makes too many red blood cells, white blood cells, or platelets.
+- Myeloproliferative neoplasms are a group of diseases in which the bone marrow makes too many red blood cells, white blood cells, or platelets.

-- There are 6 types of chronic myeloproliferative disorders.
+- There are 6 types of chronic myeloproliferative neoplasms.

-- Tests that examine the blood and bone marrow are used to detect (find) and diagnose chronic myeloproliferative disorders.
+- Tests that examine the blood and bone marrow are used to detect (find) and diagnose chronic myeloproliferative neoplasms.

 - Red blood cells that carry oxygen and other substances to all tissues of the body.